tektoncd/pipeline/docs/tutorial.md

 # Task Inputs and Outputs

-In more common scenarios, your task needs multiple steps with input and output resources to process.
-For example a task could fetch source code from a GitHub repository and build a Docker image from it.
+In more common scenarios, a Task needs multiple steps with input and output resources to process.
+For example a Task could fetch source code from a GitHub repository and build a Docker image from it.

 `PipelinesResources` are used to define the artifacts that can be passed in and